Intel 4004: Use

-Distinction as first commercially-available microprocessor chip
+Distinction as first commercially available microprocessor chip

 Multi-chip CPU designs were produced before the 4004.
-The Four-Phase Systems AL1 chip in 1969 combined registers and an ALU, but required an external control unit.
-The MP944 multi-chip processor based on a chipset of six unique chips (which separated steering logic, computation, and intermediate data storage into separate chips) was completed in 1970 for the F-14 fighter jet as part of its Central Air Data Computer (F-14 CADC) and was classified until 1998.
+Four-Phase Systems's AL1 chip in 1969 combined registers and an ALU, but required an external control unit.
+The MP944 multi-chip processor based on a chipset of six unique chips (which separated steering logic, computation, and intermediate data storage into separate chips) was completed in 1970 for the F-14 fighter jet as part of its Central Air Data Computer (F-14 CADC) but was classified until 1998.
 The 4004 instead combined instruction decoding, computation, result routing, and register storage all on the same single chip.

-On September 17, 1971 (two months before the 4004), the Texas Instruments TMS0100 (originally designated TMS1802NC) was announced as a "calculator on a chip" that integrated a CPU with ram and a program read-only memory.
+On September 17, 1971 (two months before the 4004), the Texas Instruments TMS0100 (originally designated TMS1802NC) was announced as a "calculator on a chip" that integrated a CPU with RAM and a program in read-only memory.
 But while it was marketed as "totally programmable", this programming had to be done by changing a photomask in the manufacturing process.
-It along with its 1974 successor the TMS1000 (which used a factory-programmed mask ROM) have been considered the first microcontrollers — a computer on a chip containing not only the CPU, but also ROM, RAM, and I/O functions and which typically contains a permanent on-chip program that directs the chip to perform a dedicated function.
-While its designer was recognized by the US Patent Office in 1996 as the inventor of the microcontroller, microcontrollers generally run a fixed internal program and aren't easily reprogrammable and so are distinguished from microprocessors.
+It along with its 1974 successor, the TMS1000 (which also used a factory-programmed mask ROM), have been considered the first microcontrollers — a computer on a chip containing not only the CPU, but also ROM, RAM, and I/O functions to perform a dedicated function.
+While its designer was recognized by the US Patent Office in 1996 as the inventor of the microcontroller, microcontrollers generally run a fixed internal program and are not easily reprogrammable and so are distinguished from microprocessors.
 But because the 4004 executed instructions from external memory, it can serve in a general-purpose computer that is easily programmed and so is distinguished as a microprocessor.

 According to Nick Tredennick, a microprocessor designer and expert witness to that 1996 patent case:

 Here are my opinions from [the] study [I conducted for the patent case].
-The first microprocessor in a commercial product was the Four Phase Systems AL1.
+The first microprocessor in a commercial product was the Four-Phase Systems AL1.
 The first commercially available (sold as a component) microprocessor was the 4004 from Intel.